kratinsoni/BACKEND-ASG-VIRTUAl_INTERNSHIPS/README.md

 PORT=5000
 ```

-### 3. To generate migration files for your database, use:
+### 3. To generate migration files for your database and make sure to delete previous migrations before running this command or it might cause a issue, use:

 ```
 npm run migration:generate -- path/to/migrations